A Profile in Courage, Commitment, and Discipline

 How you can help

-Lt.
-Col. Lumpkin, an Documented Original Tuskegee Airmen (DOTA) and former board member of TASF is asking his friends, family, and community to celebrate his 99th birthday by donating to the scholarship fund.
-Click on the donate button above, select 99th birthday celebration in the drop down box, and make a donation of $9, $99, $999 or more to celebrate the life and legacy of a great and honorable hero.
+You can honor Lt.
+Col. Lumpkin, an Documented Original Tuskegee Airmen (DOTA) and former board member of TASF, by making a memorial donation to the scholarship fund.
+Click on the donate button, select Ted Lumpkin in the drop down box, and make a donation of $10, $100, $1,000 or more to celebrate the life and legacy of a great and honorable hero.
 Ted would be elated!

 Tuskegee Airmen Scholarship Foundation